Allergy Testing at ROC. What to expect from a consultation

 • Hair analysis

-At present, there are no reliable and validated clinical tests for the diagnosis of food intolerance, plus there are nutritional risks from unnecessary food avoidance depending on results of the above tests, and for that reason ROC Private Clinic does not offer any of these unregulated tests.
+At present, there are no reliable and validated clinical tests for the diagnosis of food intolerance, plus there are nutritional risks from unnecessary food avoidance depending on results of the above tests, and for that reason ROC Clinic does not offer any of these unregulated tests.

 If you would like to book with our allergy specialist GP in London, then please click here to make an enquiry.
 If would you like to book with our allergy specialist GP in Aberdeen, then please click here to make an enquiry.